oitzujoey/duck-lisp/parenthesis-inference.md

 ## Potential improvements

+* Create separate declaration environments for compile-time and runtime identifiers.
 * Require declaration scripts to always terminate.
 * Allow nested types, such as `((&rest 1 (L I)) &rest 1 I)`, which would greatly improve the quality of inference of `let`.
 * Modify the type system to allow infix notation.